yevgenis-shapiro/terraform-kubernetes-kafka/README.md

 ## Terraform Module - Apache Kafka | 🚀🚀🚀
 Kafka is open-source distributed streaming platform, designed to handle large amounts of real-time data by providing scalable, fault-tolerant, low-latency platform for processing in real-time.

-🎯 Features of Kafka Architecture
+🎯 Key Features of Kafka
 ```
 ✅ High Throughput and Low Latency: Kafka is designed to handle high volumes of data with low latency.
 It can process millions of messages per second with latencies as low as 10 milliseconds.
 ✅ Fault Tolerance: Kafka achieves fault tolerance through data replication.
 Each partition can have multiple replicas, and Kafka ensures that data is replicated across multiple brokers.
-This allows the system to continue operating even if some brokers fail.
 ✅ Durability: Kafka ensures data durability by persisting data to disk.
 Data is stored in a log-structured format, which allows for efficient sequential reads and writes.
 ✅ Scalability: Kafka's distributed architecture allows it to scale horizontally by adding more brokers to the cluster.
 This enables Kafka to handle increasing amounts of data without downtime.
 ✅ Real-Time Processing: Kafka supports real-time data processing through its Streams API and ksqlDB, a streaming database that allows for SQL-like queries on streaming data.

 ```

-🔨 Core Components of Kafka
+🔨 Core Components:
 ```
 1. Kafka Cluster: A Kafka cluster is a distributed system composed of multiple Kafka brokers working together to handle the storage and processing of real-time streaming data.
 It provides fault tolerance, scalability, and high availability for efficient data streaming and messaging in large-scale applications.